DULAJBHAGYA/To-Do-Application/README.md

 # To-Do Application

-A full-stack task management application built with modern technologies and containerized with Docker.
+A full-stack task management application with user authentication, built with modern technologies and containerized with Docker.

 ## 🚀 Technologies Used